delmac-dev/ticket-reservation/README.md

-# Airline Ticket Rsevation Webapp
+# Airline Ticket Reservation Webapp

 This is a vanilla js reservation system built with vite and styled with css